-Get the Right People on Your Recruiting Interviewing Bus!
+Get the Right People on Your Interview Team!

 I’ll never forget the project manager search we conducted for Tom, COO of a large specialty contractor.
 Tom was highly regarded, and his technical expertise was unmatched.
 But, he had an interview style that turned people off.
 He caused all five candidates he interviewed to walk away discouraged.
 In fact, some walked away angry!

-With heavy competition for talent, you can’t have a “negative COO” on the interview team.
+Top performers are often difficult to recruit.
+You cannot afford “negative Nathan or Nancy” on the interview team.
 Finding the right balance between selling the company and vetting the candidate is the key.
-Look for team members with these following skills.
-If you do, you’ll get the right people on your recruiting team.
+Look for team members with the following skills.
+If you do, your interview team will make the best first impression.
+As a result, you’ll get your share of top talent.

 Has sales aptitude and communication skills